AnaghSharma/anaghsharma.github.io/_posts/2019-05-22-hyperlink-control.md

 }
 ```
     * To give the text field an underline, we are using NSAttributedString.
 You may also change the color of the text.
-    * [NSTrackingArea](https://developer.apple.com/documentation/appkit/nstrackingarea){:target="_blank"}{:.active} is region of a view that generates mouse-tracking and cursor-update events when the pointer is over that region.
+    * [NSTrackingArea](https://developer.apple.com/documentation/appkit/nstrackingarea){:target="_blank" aria-label="Read more about NSTrackingArea on developer.apple.com"}{:.active .font-medium} is region of a view that generates mouse-tracking and cursor-update events when the pointer is over that region.
 Here we are tracking the mouse entering and exiting events so that we can update the cursor accordingly.

 7. {: .lh-copy }In order to change the cursor to pointing hand on hover and vice versa, we are going to override two methods which is pretty straight-forward.
 ```C#